exposit/dw-playbooks/_posts/fünhaverindustries/2018-01-10-the-initiate.md

 source: Fünhaver Industries
 source-url: http://drivethrurpg.com/browse/pub/4547/Fnhaver-Industries

-excerpt: '"You have learned the secret of fighting with nothing."'
+excerpt: You have learned the secret of fighting with nothing.

 categories:
 - monk